 The term "Gamma Squeeze" has recently emerged in stock market discussions, especially with the extraordinary price movements of "meme stocks" like GameStop (GME) and AMC.
 This concept gained attention as a way to explain the significant and unexpected surges in these stocks' prices.

 GameStop (GME), in particular, has seen a remarkable turnaround from near bankruptcy to achieving record-high stock prices, not just once but multiple times.
 This dramatic shift has captured the imagination of many retail traders, leading to widespread speculation and investment.
-The term Gamma Squeeze often comes up in discussions trying to make sense of GameStop's unexpected stock performance.
+Gamma Squeeze often comes up in discussions trying to make sense of GameStop's unexpected stock performance.

 What is a Short Gamma Squeeze?